 MATH3280.
 Modeling and Operations Research (3)

 MATH3530.
 Vector Calculus (3)

 MATH3540.
 Differential Equations (3)

 MATH3560.
 Numerical Analysis (3)

 Department of Military Science

-Faculty: Chair and Assistant Professor, Major Rodney Nelson, US Army (Retired), Clinton Beers
+Faculty: Chair and Assistant Professor, Major Rodney Nelson, US Army (Retired), SGM (Retired) Clinton Beers

 Department Objective: The Reserve Officers' Training Corps (ROTC) was established at Northwest Nazarene University in 1995 as a partnership with Boise State University under provisions recommended to the State Board of Education and in accordance with national requirements.
 Participation by students in the program is voluntary.

 The objective of senior Army ROTC is to provide world-class leadership training to transform Scholar - Athlete - Leaders at Northwest Nazarene University into commissioned officers prepared to lead small units upon arrival to their first unit of assignment in the United States Army, Army Reserves, and Army National Guard.

 Minors

 Military Science

 Minor, Military Science

 Objective: The Senior Army ROTC program will provide world-class leadership training to transform Scholar - Athlete - Leaders at Northwest Nazarene University into commissioned officers prepared to lead small units upon arrival to their first unit of assignment in the United States Army, Army Reserves, and Army National Guard.

 Minor Objective: This program will prepare qualified students for a commission as a Second Lieutenant in the United States Army.

 Requirements: Students who wish to enroll in the minor curriculum in military science must first apply and be accepted to upper-division (candidacy) for the advance program in military science.
 All Advanced Course ROTC students must be United States citizens.
 Non-citizens desiring to enroll in ROTC may attend classroom instruction only for the Basic Course.
 Every student must complete the following:

 MILS3010.
 Adaptive Team Leadership (3)

 MILS3020.
 Leadership in Changing Environments (3)

 MILS3900.
 Military Science Practicum (6)

 MILS4010.
 Developing Adaptive Leaders (3)

 MILS4020.
 Leadership in a Complex World (3)

-Department of Nursing
+Department of Physics and Engineering

-Faculty: Patricia Kissell (Dept. Chair), Jan Crabill, Barbara Lester, Donna Lowther, Kattie Payne, Cherié Richards

-Nursing Program Outcomes:
+Faculty: Dan Lawrence (Department Chair), William Packard, Stephen Parke

+The Department of Physics and Engineering instructs our students, whether they are departmental majors or students in the general education program, to be creative problem solvers for their careers, future education, and lifetime service.
+For our majors, we do this by teaching the traditional physics and engineering courses that give them a solid background in the methods, theories, and analytic skills needed to succeed in physics, engineering, or related fields.
+In the general education program, this is accomplished by teaching basic scientific principles through classes designed to engage the student in interesting topics.
+In both areas, the department seeks to instill a Christian perspective to the natural world, without compromising scientific principles, through class discussions and assignments.
+Students are being prepared for careers in industry and government, or for graduate school in engineering and physics.

+Learning Objectives: